 Hello Generation Z – we welcome the 21st century’s first born!
 For the numerous brands seeking to attract this group; here’s what you need to know about this consumer demographic to position your company for success.

 If you were to paint a broad picture of who Generation Z is, it would be this: they’re young, decisive, smart and just a little bit vain with plenty of buying power.
 In just four short years, this demographic will make up nearly half of the U.S. population.
 While Generation Z shares some similarities with Millennials, the group has some vast differences too.
 Particularly in their expectations of brands and how they interact with them.
-Generation Z is poised to make a big impact on the consumer buying space.
+Generation Z will make a significant impact on the consumer buying space.

 Who Is Generation Z?

-Loosely characterized as those born after the mid-nineties, Gen Z is maturing in a world where the veil of normalcy has been pulled off.
+Loosely defined as those born after the mid-nineties, Gen Z matures in a world where the veil of normalcy has been lifted.
 As a result, today’s teens appear to be more level-headed and realistic about the world they live in compared to previous generations.
 Analysis from the Cassandra report shows that:

-Just like generations before them, Gen Z’s world view has been shaped by incredible political and historical events.
+Incredible political and historical events have shaped Gen Z’s worldview, just as they did for previous generations.
 This generation is growing up in a post-9/11 world.
 They’ve felt the impact of The Great Recession; watched the unfolding of corporate scandals including Lehman Brothers, Bernie Madoff, Volkswagen and Turing Pharmaceuticals (to name just a few).
 They have witnessed the legalization of same-sex marriage along with the nomination of America’s first black president and subsequent nomination of its first female presidential nominee.

 What Generation Z Cares About